 One of the biggest advantages of forming a single-member LLC, a multi-member LLC, a C Corp, or any legal business entity is the benefit of legal liability protection.

 Legal liability protection means your business acts as a separate legal entity.
-As a separate legal entity your business can enter into contracts, be sued, sue, and be represented in court.
+As a separate legal entity, your business can enter into contracts, be sued, sue, and be represented in court.
 Therefore, it’s not you that’s personally sued for something your company does, it’s your company that’s sued.
 However, this is only true unless you personally guarantee something for your company.

 However, this liability protection isn’t always guaranteed.
 Your level of personal liability protection depends on how you manage your business finances.
-The legal liability protections of having a separate legal business entity no longer applies if you mix your business and personal finances in the same bank accounts.
+The legal liability protections of having a separate legal business entity no longer apply if you mix your business and personal finances in the same bank accounts.

-When you mix personal and buisness finances it looks less like you’re running a separate business entity and more like you and your business are one and the same.
+When you mix personal and business finances it looks less like you’re running a separate business entity and more like you and your business are one and the same.
 Therefore, it is imperative that you open a business checking account.